-Dr. Bethany Valachi-

 - 80% of dental professionals complain of neck & shoulder pain.

 - The upper trapezius muscles are the most active muscles in dentistry.

 - Upper trapezius trigger points are the primary trigger points responsible for neck pain and headaches.

 - The upper traps are the most reactive muscles in your body to emotional stress.

 - To effectively resolve most trigger points, they should be treated multiple times (3-5 times) per day.

 - Is there any doubt that most dental professionals should be treating their upper trapezius trigger points?
 The process is easy and incredibly effective.

-Upper Trapezius Trigger Point #1 is located in the thick roll of muscle between your shoulder & neck and can be treated manually.
-Sidebend your head toward the trigger point, and with the opposite hand, grasp the thick roll of muscle between your thumb and index finger.
-When you find the trigger point, gently compress it until it ‘hurts so good’ (pain level of 5/10) for 5 seconds.
-Then gently roll the TP between the fingers for 5 seconds.
-Repeat this sequence for no longer than 1 minute.
+The most common trigger point in dental professionals is Upper Trapezius Trigger Point #1, which is located in the thick roll of muscle between your shoulder & neck.
+Locate this by side-bending your head toward the trigger point, and with the opposite hand, grasp the thick roll of muscle between your thumb and index finger.
+When you find the trigger point, you will know, as it will be extremely tender when you compress it!

 ©2017 Posturedontics, LLC.
 All rights reserved.